biteval/koai/README.md

 ## Installation

-The most efficient method to install the KoAI application is by executing the configuration shell script, which installs all dependencies and builds the application:
+The most efficient method to install the KoAi application is by executing the configuration shell script, which installs all dependencies and builds the application:

 ```
 chmod +x configure.sh